The Midsegment Theorem

 Step 2: The Midsegment Theorem

-The Midsegment Theorem says that the segment $MN$ joining the midpoints of two sides is parallel to the third side and half its length:
+The Midsegment Theorem says that the segment joining the midpoints of two sides is parallel to the third side and half its length:

 We'll prove both parts using SAS similarity.